Candidates must normally have completed a UK Masters degree or equivalent at a recognised university.

 The Centre stresses interdisciplinarity and draws upon expertise right across the School.
 So the PhD Programme is equally suited to researchers who wish to engage in detailed study of media and film in Asia or Africa and to those who wish to combine media and film studies with other disciplines, ranging from the study of language and culture through the humanities to the social sciences.

-For details about requirements and structure of the programme, or to see profiles of current research students please follow the links in the menu.
+For details about requirements and structure of the programme, or to see profiles of current research students please follow the links on SOAS website.

 Information for international students